 Terpenes can be hard to preserve during the extraction process, so the flavor may not be as enjoyable as flower.
 However, many companies have started adding terpenes in at the end, so that’s an option for a more flavorful concentrate.

-Dabbing has become one of the most popular methods for consuming concentrates, which involves heating a “nail” on a dabbing rig and applying the concentrate to the hot surface.
+Dabbing has become one of the most popular methods how to smoke concentrates, which involves heating a “nail” on a dabbing rig and applying the concentrate to the hot surface.
 You can also add concentrates to your bowl, joint, or compatible vaporizer.

 Types of Concentrates